Are Mist Fire Suppression Systems fit-for-use in domestic dwellings?

 We are often finding the terms – sprinklers / mist – being used interchangeably – this is quite inappropriate and could be highly risky.
 They are very different systems.

-In test cases, a mist system can put out certain fires – but takes considerably longer than a sprinkler.
-Furthermore, domestic environments constantly change (doors & windows open/closed, furniture gets moved around) and this can greatly impact the effectiveness of a mist head.
+In test cases, a mist system can put out certain fires – but it has to be said they take considerably longer than a sprinkler.
+Furthermore, a mist system can be effected by the immediate environment – which has a habit of changing (doors & windows open/closed, furniture gets moved around).

-Also, with regards to fire detection and prevention, it’s not simply about meeting regulations —- In this regard, the Grenfell tragedy was a defining moment.
+But it’s not just about meeting regulations.
+In this regard, the Grenfell tragedy has become a defining moment.

-Above all, Grenfell has taught us the building industry has a DUTY OF CARE – to ensure that materials and systems installed are appropriate and Fit-for-Purpose.
+Grenfell has taught us that the building industry has a DUTY OF CARE – which goes beyond meeting regulations – to ensure that materials and systems installed are appropriate and Fit-for-Purpose.

 The current fire safety landscape…

-Public anger aborted the Grenfell inquiry hearings which started on Monday 2nd March 2020 ….
+Public anger aborted the first Grenfell inquiry hearings which started on Monday 2nd March 2020 ….

-Grenfell survivors will ‘not settle for anything less’ than prosecutions – So it’s definitely ramping up!!
+Grenfell survivors will ‘not settle for anything less’ than prosecutions – So tensions are rising and responsibilities are being tested!

-Faced with a probable increase in LIABILITY and PROSECUTION if things go wrong, we need to be much more cautious of the marketing hype of suppliers and base ‘critical decisions’ on real-world empirical evidence.
+Faced with a probable increase in LIABILITY and PROSECUTIONS if things go wrong, we need to be much more wary of accepting the marketing hype from suppliers and base ‘critical decisions’ on real-world empirical evidence.